Free Yemeni Movement: Zubayri's manifesto and the 1941–1942 trial

+Flight to Aden

 On release, Zubayri became attached to the court of Crown Prince Ahmad in Taiz.
 Ahmad seemed unperturbed by talk of reform, but he was also highly unstable and volatile.
 During a discussion in 1944, Ahmad was heard to exclaim, "I pray to God I do not die before I colour my sword here with the blood of these modernists".
-The outburst caused Numan, Zubayri, and other reformers to quit his court and flee to Aden.
+The outburst caused Numan, Zubayri, and other reformers to quit his court.